Our Wabakimi Family

 - Protection of aboriginal cultures and heritage

-- Enjoyment of the Wabakimi wilderness by responsible and appreciative clientelle
+- Enjoyment of the Wabakimi wilderness by responsible and appreciative clientele

 - World class canoeing, fishing, hunting

 Slowly, plant and animal species that had been pushed as far south as the Smokey Mountains by the cold and ice moved northward again: first lichens and tundra fed upon by caribou, and later forests and swamps and marshes that became home to moose, bear, wolves, and other animals.
 The aboriginal people had also been pushed south by the glaciers, but they were right behind the caribou in reclaiming the land “North of Superior”.
 They were the ancestors of the Ojibway peoples (they call themselves Anishnabe) who were there when the first European missionaries and traders appeared a few centuries ago.
-Many Anishnabe peoples ( and some “Metis” who have intermarried with Europeans) still live in communities surrounding the park, including Whitesands Reserve (near Armstrong), Namaygoosisagagun (Collins), New Saugeen, Mishkeegogaming, Eababametoong (Fort Hope).
+Many Anishnabe peoples (and some Indigenous people who have intermarried with Europeans during the fur trade era) still live in communities surrounding the park, including Whitesands Reserve (near Armstrong), Namaygoosisagagun (Collins), New Saugeen, Mishkeegogaming, Eababametoong (Fort Hope).

 In the 1900’s loggers and miners started to fan northward from Port Arthur and Fort William (now Thunder Bay), after the Canadian government orchestrated “treaties” to separate the natives from their trees and minerals.

 In 1998 Bruce and Margaret added the Wabakimi B&B and outfitting base at Frontier Trail on Mattice Lake near Armstrong.
 Bruce’s former home at Shawanabis was our first remote outpost, followed by Allanwater Bridge, and then Windfall Lake in the heart of the park.
-Recently we have added three gorgeous fly-in outposts with great fishing and moose hunts: Mahamo, Cerulean, and Aurora (formerly Gzowski) Lakes.
+Now we have 8 remote outposts … from capacity 2 to 20 and everything in between.
+7 are fly-in and one accessible by VIA rail.
+Call Bruce for details.

 Today the park has several concentric layers, donut-like.
 The original park core created in 1983 was tiny.
 Then it was expanded hugely through the activities and advice from 1992-1995 of the Wabakimi Park Boundary Committee.
 Some of the key members of that committee included Don Plumridge (bush pilot), Bruce Petersen (teacher, environmentalist, naturalist, and award winning conservationist), Dr. Willard Carmean (soils scientist and naturalist), and committee Chair Dr. Peter Duinker (forestry professor).
-Later, in a conflict-laden process called Lands for Life, millions of acres of nature reserves, conservation reserves ( including most of spectacular Lake Nipigon), and waterway parks were glued onto Wabakimi in 1999.
-Today, Ontario parks struggles to determine the classification of the outer rings of Wabakimi, and to develop a management plan.
-Regardless. the most important reason for Wabakimi has been achieved: one the largest reserves in the world to protect ecosystems and species, and to provide for a scientific “control” in the huge and unintentional “experiment” the results of which are still uncertain That experiment is dubiously called “civilization”.
+Later, in a conflict-laden process called Lands for Life, millions of acres of nature reserves, conservation reserves (including most of spectacular Lake Nipigon), and waterway parks were glued onto Wabakimi in 1999.
+Today, Ontario parks struggles to determine the classification of the outer rings of Wabakimi, and to develop a management plan (38 years and no plan yet!).
+Regardless, the most important reason for Wabakimi has been achieved: The world’s largest paddling areas, and one of the largest reserves in the world to protect ecosystems and species, and to provide for a scientific “control” in the huge and unintentional “experiment” the results of which are still uncertain.
+That experiment is dubiously called “civilization”.